 There are a number of elements that make a course syllabus a more useful document for the student, as well as a safeguard for faculty should a student claim that he or she didn't know what was required or expected regarding the class or the assigned work.
-As soon as an instructor is scheduled to teach a course, the dean must provide him or her with a Course Outline of Record for each course the instructor will be teaching.
-Current CORs are also available through the Office of Academic Affairs or on AP&P's web page.
+As soon as an instructor is scheduled to teach a course, the dean must provide him or her with a Course Outline of Record and the Student Learning Outcomes for each course the instructor will be teaching.
+Current CORs and SLOs are also available through the Office of Academic Affairs or on AP&P's web page.